uumoss-bb/fictional-octo-dollop/README.md

 Pomo GOOOOOOOO
 =====================

-This is a.
-CLI that implements the pomodoro technique and tracks in on your local device.
+This is a CLI that implements the pomodoro technique and tracks your data on your local device.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/fictional-octo-dollop.svg)](https://npmjs.org/package/fictional-octo-dollop)